 Question: "Who are the Quakers, and what does the Friends Church believe?"

-Seeing the problems arise among the Ranters, others sought “the right way to peace with God” and turned to “the light of Jesus Christ within them,” according to William Penn.
+Seeing the problems among the Ranters, other dissenters sought “the right way to peace with God” and turned to “the light of Jesus Christ within them,” according to William Penn.
 The Quakers viewed the traditional Christian as “conceited of himself, and strong in his own will and righteousness, overcome with blind zeal and passion.”
-George Fox, one of the founders, said the name “Quaker” was first used of this society as a derogatory term in court, “because we bid them tremble at the Word of God.”
-Quakers were persecuted widely in both England and the American colonies and were often imprisoned or put to death for their beliefs.
-Because of this widespread persecution, William Penn founded the Pennsylvania colony to provide a safe haven for Quakers.
+George Fox, the founder of Quakerism, said the name “Quaker” was first used as a derogatory term in court, “because we bid them tremble at the Word of God.”
+Quakers were persecuted widely in England and the American Colonies and were often imprisoned or put to death for their beliefs.
+Because of this widespread persecution, William Penn founded the Pennsylvania Colony to provide a safe haven for Quakers.

-One of the distinctives of Quaker doctrine is the practice of “group spiritual discernment,” whereby the Friends wait on God to lead them in whatever business is at hand.
-This sensitivity to the Spirit's moving is indeed valuable, and often lacking in other churches.
+One of the distinctives of Quakerism is the practice of “group spiritual discernment,” whereby the Friends wait on God to lead them in whatever business is at hand.
+This sensitivity to the Spirit's moving is indeed valuable and often lacking in other churches.
 On the other hand, if the people in the group have not sufficiently studied the Scriptures for God’s revealed will, the group may “feel led” to something that violates Scripture.
-This is why the Apostle John commanded us to “believe not every spirit, but try the spirits whether they are of God” (1 John 4:1).
-Historically, the Quakers have always tried to emphasize the social aspects of the gospel and were very involved in ending slavery and increasing the rights of women and minorities.
-One of Amnesty International's founders was a Quaker, and they have been strong supporters of that organization ever since.
+This is why the apostle John commanded us to “believe not every spirit, but try the spirits whether they are of God” (1 John 4:1).
+Historically, the Quakers have always tried to emphasize the social aspects of the gospel.
+They were involved in ending slavery and increasing the rights of women and minorities.
+One of Amnesty International's founders was a Quaker, and the Quakers have been strong supporters of that organization ever since.

-© Copyright 2002-2013 Got Questions Ministries.
+© Copyright 2002-2014 Got Questions Ministries.